 With LinkedIn an increasingly dominant element of recruitment activity, making sure you know how to write a good LinkedIn profile is an essential element to an effective career development and recruitment strategy.
 Many writers in this area now suggest it is of equal importance to a CV.
 Here are ten ways that a senior executive can make sure their profile is optimised.

 As a value proposition, this will almost give you your best ROI.
-Working out LinkedIn best practice, defining your own skillset effectively and creating a good profile is likely to take ages, with an end result that the professionals can probably improve upon.
+Working out LinkedIn best practice, defining your own skillset effectively and creating a fully optimised profile requires time, commitment and expert writing skills.
+Do you have all those?

 You don’t need as much detail as a CV, but put down major achievements and show all relevant past employers – this means you can make soft approaches to people who will see your achievements without you having to send them your CV.